 “10 minutes!
 10 Minutes Everyone!”
 I heard Ivan yell in the bus as we sped through the bus exit to head to our rooms at Islandia Hotel in Alaminos.
 They said to no longer wash up but I can’t stand the salty grime and sticky hair after swimming on ocean waters at the 100 islands.
 A quick shower and throwing in clothes, gears into my medium sized duffel bag and I’m on the go.
 I’m sure it’s more than 10 minutes but hey it’s a long road going south to Subic so I better get comfortable in the bus as much as I can.

 May is already here and we only have a month left to enjoy the summer.
-Let’s go local this time as I want to share another destination perfect for sun worshipers raring for a natural tan.
+Let’s go local this time, as I want to share another destination perfect for sun worshipers raring for a natural tan.
 I have been hearing about this place quite a lot lately especially from the mountaineering community.
-And when a fellow mountaineer from MFPI Ruby, suggested to go to this place I immediately cleared the date a month ahead.
-Just a few weeks before the actual date, I was already excited since I haven’t been to a beach for quite a while.
+And when a fellow mountaineer from MFPI, Ruby, suggested to go to this place I immediately cleared the dates a month ahead.
+Just a few weeks before the actual trip, I was already excited.
+I haven’t been to a beach for quite a while.
 And last weekend, we finally got to explore the Cove of Anawangin in Zambales.
 Was it worth the hype?